vapor/docs/3.0/docs/concepts/code-contributions.md

 ### Enums

-`enum` must *only* be used if there realistically will not be any other cases that are added in the future.
-This ensures we don't break APIs.

-If you want to use the enum shorthand syntax such as `.get` you can make use of a `static var` with the same type as the current type.
+`enum`s should only be used where adding a new case should result in a breaking change.
+Specifically since exhaustively switching on an `enum` will no longer compile when a new case is added.
+For things like errors, this is obviously undesirable as supporting a new error type results in code no longer compiling.
+However, for something like a supported data type, `enum`s makes sense because the errors help you track down all of places that need support for that new type added.
+Most use cases for `enum`s are when the enum is internal to the current module.

 ### Classes

 Always mark classes as `final`.
-If you plan on using a `public` or `open` class, look into a protocol or generics oriented approach.
+If you plan on using a `public` class, look into a protocol or generics oriented approach.

 ### Low-level APIs